raspberrypilearning/electricity-generation/en/step_6.md

 --- task ---

 Test your project.
-The column for the **3rd Country** will now complete showing the values you have chosen.
+The column for the **3rd Country** will now complete drawing, showing the values you have chosen.
 When you hover over each resource their label will show.

 --- /task ---